Home > Pudding and Mousse > Coconut Milk Peach Panna Cotta

 How To Use Coconut Milk To Make Dairy Free Panna Cotta

 Now, if you have researched how to make panna cotta with coconut milk, chances are you have come across quite a few recipes and techniques.
-But the predominant trick to making coconut panna cotta work, is to get the right coconut milk so your panna cotta doesn’t separateNobody wants separated panna cotta!
+But the predominant trick to making coconut panna cotta work is to get the right coconut milk so your panna cotta doesn’t separateNobody wants to separate panna cotta!

 My tips for using coconut milk to make panna cotta